 To start your Lead import, click on Leads > Lead Importer:

-The Lead Importer page will open to the Upload a File tab where you can upload your CSV file by dragging and dropping it into the field provided.
+The Lead Importer page will open to the Upload a File tab where you can upload or drag and drop your CSV file (you can use this sample CSV file to test the process).

 In Step 2, select the default Status, Group, Campaign and the Lead Source labels for the new leads being imported.
 The links provided on the right side of the drop-down menus allow you to quickly add a new label if needed and apply it to the new leads.